UNHCR revamps health care center in C'River community - Vanguard News

 “So for me, it’s a welcome development.
 I want to sincerely appreciate them and want them to do more.
 And we pray for God to give them the enablement to attend to the requests,” Ishabor said.

-Also speaking,the refugee community youth leader, Stephen Tabe appreciated the UNHCR for their enormous support for the Cameroonian refugees in Okende settlement, the governnent of Nigeria for their warm reception and kindness towards them.
+Also speaking, the refugee community youth leader, Stephen Tabe appreciated the UNHCR for their enormous support for the Cameroonian refugees in Okende settlement, the government of Nigeria for their warm reception and kindness towards them.

 According to him, “We’re secured and I want to appreciate the host community, those who are hosting us that they are like our brothers.